-Back then Verve had four branches in Santa Cruz, three in Los Angeles and one in Japan.
-Since then it’s opened its first San Francisco store (which I missed by a few weeks) and two more in Japan, where I’m headed in two days’ time.
+Back then Verve had four branches in Santa Cruz, three in Los Angeles and one in Tokyo.
+Since then it’s opened its first San Francisco store (which I missed by a few weeks, but visited on my return in 2019) and two more in Japan, where I’m headed in two days’ time.
 Hence my desire to get this published before I go.

 The Pacific Avenue branch is lovely, a large, open, high-ceilinged space with twin Kees van der Westen Spirit espresso machines, serving a house-blend, guest and decaf, while three Modbar pour-over systems serve multiple options through the Kalita Wave.
 Finally, if you’re in a hurry, there’s another option on bulk-brew.
 All the beans (and more) are available in retail bags, while if you’re hungry, there’s a selection of cake.

 You can read more of my thoughts after the gallery.

 Verve Coffee Roasters occupies a large space in the northern end of downtown Santa Cruz, a block west of the San Lorenzo River.
 Lying between Pacific Avenue and Front Street and close to their junction, there are doors opening onto each street.
 These are on the left-hand (Front Street) and right-hand (Pacific Avenue) sides, towards the front of the store.
 This, by the way, is slightly narrower than the back due to the steady convergence of the streets.